 Who are my candidates in the midterm elections?

-There are some high-profile candidates running for re-election including Republican Sen. Ted Cruz of Texas, who is facing a challenge from Democrat Beto O’Rourke.
+There are some high-profile candidates running for re-election today, including Republican Sen. Ted Cruz of Texas, who is facing a challenge from Democrat Beto O’Rourke.
 Texas has not had a Democratic senator in about 25 years, but O’Rourke has raised nearly $24 million for his campaign.
-Some prominent Democrats — including Massachusetts Sen. Elizabeth Warren, California Sen. Diane Feinstein and New York Sen. Kristen Gillibrand — are running for re-election.
+Some prominent Democrats — including Massachusetts Sen. Elizabeth Warren, California Sen. Dianne Feinstein and New York Sen. Kirsten Gillibrand — are also running for re-election.

-To find candidate in your district you can go to the U.S. Federal Election Commission website and enter your zip code to find out who is running.
+To find the candidates in your district, go to the U.S. Federal Election Commission website and enter your zip code to find out who is running.